 Written and photographed by Donna Garner

-The 26th edition of the France Passion Guide offers a choice of 2000 stopover sites, with more than 1000 new stopovers added in the last 5 years.
+The 27th edition of the France Passion Guide offers a choice of over 2000 stopover sites, with more than 1000 new stopovers added in the last 5 years.